BasisHub/addon/util/v6triggers/readme.txt

 GLM-03 Journal ID Codes
 GLT-04 Daily Transaction Detail
 GLT-05 Transaction Detail Sort
+IVM-02 Inventory Warehouse/Item Master
 SYM-04 System Master
 SYM-06 Firm Master
 SYS-01 System Control

 +Barista/Addon triggers currently defined for Payroll:

-In addition, there is one trigger that should be placed on the Barista/Addon database.
+In addition, there is one trigger that should be placed in the Barista/Addon database.
 The .trigger file should be placed in the same directory as the corresponding Barista/Addon data files, and the related .src files should be placed in a src directory directly underneath the Barista/Addon data directory.

 GLM-01 Account Master